opoplawski/ansible-pfsense/README.md

         (Choices: yes, no)[Default: (null)]

 = interface
-        The iterface for the rule
+        The interface for the rule

 - ipprotocol